andrejsoucek/gitlab-runner-debugger/README.md

 ## Usage
 1. Download `glr` binary
 1. Run `./glr -h` in your terminal to see the available commands
+   1. If you want to pass env variables to the container, simply run the command with the env vars set: `MY_VAR=foo ./glr run-job <yaml-path> <job-name>`

 ## Development